 Prepare yourself for strict affordability tests.
 Most lenders need to be convinced that the profit from your rental property will cover at least 125% or even 145% of mortgage payments before they consider offering you a loan.

 Like any other mortgage, you will also need a good credit record and be able to comfortably afford the repayments on any other borrowings you may have.
 Most lenders have upper and lower age limits for mortgages.
 Most require you to be 21 years or older at the start of the mortgage and younger than 70 when the mortgage is due to finish.

 What if I am refused a buy-to-let mortgage?

 Talk to a mortgage broker about the different products available.
-If you are struggling to obtain an offer you may be able to increase your chances by using a guarantor.
+If you are struggling to obtain an offer, you may increase your chances by using a guarantor.

 Which lenders offer buy-to-let mortgages?

-High street banks and building societies and specialist lenders all offer buy-to-let mortgages.
+High street banks and building societies, and specialist lenders all offer buy-to-let mortgages.
 Some of these will be open to first-time buyers, so start by looking at what’s available on comparison sites.
-As specific mortgages for first-time landlords can be hard to track down, you may need to consult a mortgage broker with experience in this area.
+Specific mortgages for first-time landlords can be hard to track down; you may need to consult a mortgage broker with experience in this area.

 How much deposit do first-time buy-to-let investors need to put down?

 As a first-time buyer landlord, you will almost certainly need to put down a larger deposit than a domestic buyer – this could be around 25% of the property’s value but maybe as high as 40%.
 The larger the deposit you have, the more likely you are to get a mortgage offer and a better rate.